The second scramble for Africa starts

 Even private industrial conglomerates, such as the South Korean Daewoo, are also investing in land in Africa.

-‘‘In July 2008, Daewoo leased 1.3 million hectare in Madagascar to cultivate maize and palm oil,” Hoering said. ‘‘Daewoo paid a symbolic price for the land.
+‘‘In July 2008, Daewoo leased 1.3 million hectare in Madagascar to cultivate maize and palm oil,” Hoering said. ‘‘Daewoo paid a symbolic for the land.
 Allegedly, as compensation for the land lease, it is going to invest in public infrastructure.”

 This deal has since been called off by the country’s new leader, Andry Rajoelina, who replaced Marc Ravalomanana in a coup.